Ducati is celebrating a century of Italian engineering the way only it can.

 Here are some takeaways for marketers watching how Ducati handled this launch:

-- Lead with scarcity logic: The 1,926-unit cap is tied to a 100th anniversary celebration, which makes the limitation feel intentional.
+- Anchor scarcity to a meaningful milestone: The 1,926-unit cap is tied to a 100th anniversary celebration, which makes the limitation feel intentional.

 - Match the product to the audience's lifestyle, not just the logo: The machine's visual design speaks to an existing Ducati owner's home and identity.

-- Be honest about what the product is: Ducati and Cuisine Barista didn't obscure the pod format.
-The premium is on experience and identity, and they've priced it accordingly.
+- Be transparent about what the product is: The premium is on experience and identity, and Ducati priced it accordingly.

 Working on collectible launches that need stronger demand forecasting, community management, and scarcity planning?